 he/him

-Anthony is currently working in the CHANGE Lab at Northeastern University.
-He is a second year ('27) with a major in biochemistry and minor in public health and is on the pre-med track.
+Mia is currently working in the CHANGE Lab at Northeastern University as a health equity intern (HEI).
+Mia is a third year ('27) with a major in health sciences and minors in French and public health.

 she/her

-Diya is currently working as a research assistant in the CHANGE Lab at Northeastern University.
-Diya is a second year ('27) majoring in Cell and Molecular Biology with a minor in Public Health.
+Jade is currently working in the CHANGE Lab at Northeastern University.
+Jade is a fourth year ('26) with a major in health science and a minor in human nutrition.

 she/her